What is Bear Market?

 There are typically four stages to the bear market in India.
 Let’s understand what is a bear market in depth.

-1. Initial Stage of a Bear Market: Excessive prices and an optimistic attitude among investors define the first stage.
+Initial Stage of a Bear Market: Excessive prices and an optimistic attitude among investors define the first stage.
 As this phase comes to a close, investors start to withdraw their funds from the markets and protect their returns.

-2. Second Part of a Bear Market: The second phase is characterized by an abrupt drop in stock prices.
+Second Part of a Bear Market: The second phase is characterised by an abrupt drop in stock prices.
 There is a decline in trading activity and corporate earnings, and a decline in previously optimistic economic indicators.
 As sentiment starts to decline, some investors get panicked.
 We refer to this as capitulation.

-3. Third Bear Market Phase: Speculators begin to enter the market in the third phase, which
+Third Bear Market Phase: Speculators begin to enter the market in the third phase, which leads to some price increases and an increase in trading volume.

-The fourth and final stage sees a gradual decline in stock prices.
+Phase Four of a Bear Market: The fourth and final stage sees a gradual decline in stock prices.
 Bear in the share market gives way to bull markets when cheap prices and positive news start to draw investors once more.

-How to Recognize a Bear Market?
+How to Recognise a Bear Market?

 You can identify what is a bear market with the key indicators given below.
 They include sustained negative market sentiment, declining corporate earnings, and increased volatility in stock prices.